Macros

 Example

-Now use the context menu in the left window (9) and create a new input parameter, which has the index "1".
-Use test value "5".
-This test value will be used as the input value for this parameter if you click button "Test macro" (7).
+Use the context menu in area (9) and create a new input parameter, which has the index "1".
+That is the value you entered above.
+You can optionally specify a description and a test value.
+The test value is used as the input value for this parameter if you execute (10).

-As a result of the macro test, you should now get "23".
+Enter the value "5" for parameter a.
+As a result in a mapping test, you should now get "23".